MicrosoftDocs/windows-dev-docs/hub/apps/publish/partner-center/Close-your-developer-account-in-Partner-Center.md

 ---
 title: Close your developer account in Partner Center
-description: Here's an overview of how to register for a Windows developer account for Microsoft Store and other Microsoft programs in Partner Center. ms.date: 11/3/2022 ms.topic: article ms.localizationpriority: medium
+description: Here's an overview of how to close your developer account in Partner Center for Microsoft Store and other Microsoft programs in Partner Center. ms.date: 11/3/2022 ms.topic: article ms.localizationpriority: medium